hfu/tile-block/README.md

 ## purpose of this code
 1. to serve vector tiles from mbtiles and to host related static files.
 2. basically for development or evaluation; number of potential users < 1000.
-3. to perform moderately; faster than serving static tiles on CIFS.
+3. to perform moderately; faster than http serving static tiles on CIFS.

 ## some specifications
 1. The main program is tile-block.js.